skypanther/AlloyPopover/README.md

 	rightNavButtonTitle: 'Next',
 	rightNavCallback: function() {
 	},

 	// set to true to disable tapping on backshade to close
 	disableBackshadeClose: false,

 	// view to show within the popover (if using this method of passing the view.
-If undefined, the widget child views from the view will be used)
+	// If undefined, the widget child views from the view will be used)
-	view: args.view
+	view: args.view,

+	// time after left or right done buttons before the popover window is closed
+	duration: 200,  // defaults: iOS: 200 ms, Android: 1000 ms

+	openCallback: function() {
+		// called when popover is opened
+		alert('open callback');
+	},
+	closeCallback: function() {
+		// called when popover is closed
+		alert('close callback');
+	}

 });
 ```